petervanderdoes/AVH-Extended-Categories/readme.txt

 1. A top categories widget.
 Shows the top X categories.
 This requires WordPress 2.8 or higher.

 1. A Category Group widget.
-Shows categories from a group.
-The group can be associated with a post.
+Shows categories from a group which is associated with the post/page that the visitor is looking at.
+Categories can be added to a group.
+Multiple groups can be made and every post/page can be associated with a different group.
 This requires WordPress 2.8 or higher.

 The replacement widget gives you the following customizable options: